RedHttp/Red/README.md

 [Documentation for .NET Framework version](https://rosenbjerg.dk/rhs/docs/)

+### Installation
+RedHttpServer can be installed from [NuGet](https://www.nuget.org/packages/RHttpServer/): Install-Package RHttpServer

 ### Example
 In this example, we listen locally on port 5000, and respond to GET, POST and WebSocket requests

 ```csharp
 var server = new RedHttpServer(5000, "./public");